xavier-zy/codestream/vs/README.md

 - CodeStream requires Visual Studio 2017 or later, and is also available for [JetBrains](https://plugins.jetbrains.com/plugin/12206-codestream) or [VS Code](https://marketplace.visualstudio.com/items?itemName=CodeStream.codestream).
 - Your repository must be managed by Git, or a Git hosting service like GitHub.
+- For Windows users, CodeStream now requires a 64-bit version of the OS.

 # Create and Review GitHub and GitLab Pull Requests in Visual Studio